The scalar, vector, and tensor modes in gravitational wave turbulence simulations: Introduction

+The consideration of primordial magnetic fields (and correspondingly turbulent motions) is motivated by observations of blazar spectra by the Fermi Gamma-ray Observatory.
+They indicate the presence of magnetic fields at extragalactic scales (see Ref.~\cite{Neronov:1900zz} for a pioneering work and Refs.~\cite{Archambault:2017hvo,Biteau:2018tmv} for recent studies)\footnote{Also see Ref.~\cite{Arlen:2012iy} for discussions on possible uncertainties in the measurements of blazar spectra and Refs.~\cite{Broderick:2018nqf,AlvesBatista:2019ipr} on possible impacts of plasma instabilities.}.
+The high conductivity of the early universe plasma ensures strong coupling between magnetic fields and fluid motions, so the presence of primordial magnetic seeds inevitably results in the development of turbulence \cite{Ahonen:1996nq,Brandenburg:1996fc}.
+This turbulence can also reinforce the magnetic field; see Ref.~\cite{Brandenburg:2017rnt} for a discussion of the dynamo mechanism in decaying turbulence. {\it Any other} turbulent processes in the early universe can also amplify the magnetic field through dynamo action.
 The stochastic magnetic fields and the turbulent velocity fields of the primordial plasma contribute to the anisotropic stress tensor that sources the primordial GWs.
 In addition there might be parity violating (or CP violating) processes in the early universe that lead to the generation of helical magnetic fields, or helical turbulent motions, and thus produce circularly polarized GWs \cite{Kahniashvili:2005qi}.
 In particular, the detection of circularly polarized GWs will shed light on phenomena of fundamental symmetry breaking in the early universe, such as parity violation, and potentially can serve as an explanation of the lepto- and baryogenesis problem (see Refs.~\cite{Kuzmin:1985mm, Shaposhnikov:1986jp, Cohen:1990py, Cohen:1990it} for pioneering works, and Ref.~\cite{Morrissey:2012db} for a recent review).